Did you know?

 It's usually only hikers or mountain bikers that get to see this part of the Garden Route's forest, but when you drive the Knysna Forest 4x4 Trail you'll also share some of its wonders.
 Ancient yellowwood and stinkwood trees rear up out of the undergrowth, ferns cluster the forest floor and birdcalls echo through the thick foliage.

-Your 4x4 trail takes you close to an area where a crashed helicopter lay undetected for 7 years, and then along an old narrow gauge railway line that was used for transporting wood when timber was felled here during previous centuries.
+Your 4x4 trail takes you close to an area where a crashed helicopter lay undetected for seven years, and then along an old narrow gauge railway line that was used for transporting wood when timber was felled here during previous centuries.

 If you take the Hop On option, your guide will tell you about the history of the woodcutters of the area, and how development and exploitation of the timber previously threatened the ancient forest.
 If you're really lucky, you might even spot the elusive and rare Knysna elephant.